zytedata/zyte-spider-templates/docs/customization/pages.rst

 Fixing search support
 =====================

-If the default implementation to build a request out of :ref:`search keywords
+If the default implementation to build a request out of :ref:`search queries
-<search-keywords>` does not work on a given website, you can implement your
+<search-queries>` does not work on a given website, you can implement your
 own search request page object to fix that.
 See :ref:`custom-request-template-page`.